Economy of the Republic of Ireland: Income distribution and taxation

 The percentage of the population at risk of relative poverty was 21% in 2004 – one of the highest rates in the European Union.
 Ireland's inequality of income distribution score on the Gini coefficient scale was 30.4 in 2000, slightly below the OECD average of 31.
+The daily median income was $50.49 (PPP) in 2023.
 Sustained increases in the value of residential property during the 1990s and up to late 2006 was a key factor in the increase in personal wealth in Ireland, with Ireland ranking second only to Japan in personal wealth in 2006.

 From 1975 to 2005, tax revenues fluctuated at around 30% of GDP (see graph right).

 Currency

 Before the introduction of the euro notes and coins in January 2002, Ireland used the Irish pound.
 In January 1999 Ireland was one of eleven European Union member states which launched the European Single Currency, the euro.
 Euro banknotes are issued in €5, €10, €20, €50, €100, €200 and €500 denominations and share the common design used across Europe, however like other countries in the eurozone, Ireland has its own unique design on one face of euro coins.
 The government decided on a single national design for all Irish coin denominations, which show a Celtic harp, a traditional symbol of Ireland, decorated with the year of issue and the word Éire which means "Ireland" in the Irish language.